Loading...

 Scenario

 You are tasked with hardening SSH access on a production server.
-You will update /etc/ssh/sshd_config to disable direct root login, ensure the server uses SSH protocol version 2, and move the listener to a non-default port for basic noise reduction.
-After applying the changes, you will restart the service and verify the listener is active on port 2222.
+You will update /etc/ssh/sshd_config to disable direct root login, enforce SSH protocol version 2, and move the listener to a non-default port for basic noise reduction.
+After applying the changes, restart the service and verify it is listening on port 2222.

 Operator context